Notable People

 CNN under Zucker became bigger, louder, and harder to ignore

 RedBird's page makes the case that his CNN years were a dramatic turnaround.
 It says he drove the network to its largest audiences ever and helped make CNN Digital the most-used digital news and information outlet in the world.
-That is the official success story, and it rests on real scale.
+That is the official success story, and it rests on measurable scale.

 But success under Zucker came with a tonal shift that is just as important.